ReciprocalLearning/crisp-thoughts/quick-ref-az-regions-availability.md

 Possible answers:

 * Service can be deployed in 1 or 2 availability zones.
-* Service is available in all zones.
+* Service can be deployed in all zones.
 * Service only supports regional deployment (for now).

-> **Note:** Availability zone support is rolled out gradually for services.
+> **Note:** Availability zone support is gradually rolled out for services.

 ## 4. Confirm SKU Availability Using Azure CLI

+Sometimes SKU's are not available in all zones simultaneously.
 Use these commands to check SKU availability and restrictions:

 **List SKUs with restrictions:**

-az vm list-skus --location centralus --resource-type virtualMachines --output table --query "\[?family=='standardDPSv5Family'\].\[name,family,tier,size,restrictions\]"
+`az vm list-skus --location centralus --resource-type virtualMachines --output table --query "\[?family=='standardDPSv5Family'\].\[name,family,tier,size,restrictions\]"`

+ or

+`az vm list-skus --location centralus --output json --query "[?name=='Standard_D8ps_v5'].restrictions"`

 ```
 {